 - Once the lasagne is done, leave it to sit for 10 minutes before serving.
 Serve with a green salad or/and garlic bread.

-- I use fresh egg lasagne sheets, if you can't get fresh then the dried lasagne sheets will work well too.
+- Lasagne Sheets - I use fresh egg lasagne sheets, if you can't get fresh then the dried lasagne sheets will work well too.
 Just cook them slightly before you use them.

-- To char-grill the red pepper, I set the whole pepper on a small gas ring on the stovetop over a high heat.
+- To char-grill red peppers - I set one whole pepper on a small gas ring on the stovetop over a high heat.
 Once one side is completely black and charred, after about 5 minutes, turn it over and repeat until the whole pepper is black and soft.
 Place the charred pepper in a bowl and cover with kitchen paper, leave to sit for about 5 minutes.
 Then with a knife scrape off the black skin.
 Remove the stem and slice the pepper into strips.

-- Can't find passata?
-Two tins of chopped tomatoes will work well too.
+- Passata - If you can't find passata then two tins of chopped/diced tomatoes will work well too.
 Just break up the tomatoes with a wooden spoon when cooking.